niklasf/git-rebase-patch/README.md

 That might give you:

-    Trying to find a commit the patch applies to...
-    Patch applied to f8cc98cff6fb273532336194066378649c5d2ab1.
     First, rewinding head to replay your work on top of it...
-    Applying: Move the file.
+    Applying: remove-second-paragraph.patch
     Using index info to reconstruct a base tree...
     Falling back to patching base and 3-way merge...
+    Auto-merging new-file-name.txt
     Now your latest commit has the changes of your path.
 It's message is the patch file name.
 Then proceed as usual.

 Reroll the patch: